1

 Total CT Management Fees$12,368

-Note: CT also charges an Account Fee ($1,625 ex GST) for credit terms.
-This is a finance cost and has been excluded from the fee comparison.
+Note: CT also charges an Agency Account Fee ($1,625 ex GST) for credit terms.
+This finance cost is included in the three-scenario comparison on Slide 12.

 4.20% CT management fees as % of total travel